 Whenever a family's assistance will be terminated, the PHA will send a written notice of termination to the family and to the owner.
 The PHA will also send a form HUD-5382 to the family with the termination notice.
 The notice will state the date on which the termination will become effective.
-This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other PHA policies, or the circumstances surrounding the termination require.
-When the PHA notifies an owner that a family's assistance will be terminated, the PHA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.
+This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other PHA policies, or the circumstances surrounding the terminated, the PHA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.